Students should read the following information to understand the terms and conditions of the financial aid funds they are receiving.

-Federal Stafford/PLUS/Perkins Loans – Stafford, Perkins and Graduate PLUS Loan borrowers must be enrolled at least half-time (six credits) to receive federal loans (Note: graduate students must be enrolled in at least six graduate credits to receive loans).
+Direct Subsidized/Direct Unsubsidized/Direct Parent PLUS/Federal Perkins Loans - Borrowers must be enrolled at least half-time (six credits) to receive federal loans.
+(Note: graduate students must be enrolled in at least six graduate credits to receive loans).
 Dependent students whose parents are borrowing a Parent PLUS Loan must also be enrolled at least half-time.

 Revisions – The financial aid award provided is valid to the extent that the information upon which it is based is accurate at the time of the award and remains accurate throughout the award period.
 Any change in student circumstances, as noted below, will void the Award Letter and require that a revision be made.
 Revisions may also be necessary due to changes in funds made available to the University by governmental or other sources or due to any other circumstances, including errors in the award itself, in order to prevent overawards and to maintain the integrity of the financial aid programs according to governing laws and regulations.
 Slippery Rock University does not guarantee substitution of funds for any portion of the award which is declined by the student or reduced by government agencies.